pdp10/sbpipe/docs/source/user_manual.md

-### Configuration of the mathematical model
+### Configuration for the mathematical models
 SBpipe can run COPASI models or models coded in any programming language using a Python wrapper to invoke them.

-#### Pipelines running COPASI models
+#### COPASI models
 A COPASI model must be configured as follow using the command `CopasiUI`:

 **pipeline: simulation**